 You know, I really though this program was a make money online product when I first heard of it and to some extent, it may very well be, but most of it is nothing more than a typical self-help resource with information that’s pretty much obvious.

 The way it’s being marketed, you would think this is the key to your success.
-There is definitely some good information, but it’s more DUH than anything else.
+There is definitely some good information, but it’s more duh obvious stuff than anything else (you’ll see what I mean).
 I’ll go over the summary of what you find inside.

 The up-sell is one of the major reasons I didn’t give this program a high rating.
 I didn’t buy it and that’s because the way it was marketed was in my opinion very shady.
 It’s called “Hyper Wealth DNA” and the way you see it advertised would make you think it’s absolutely necessary for success.